chrisbmatthews/kubernetes-intro/README.md

 We then define the `config-volume` in the `volumes` section.
 In this case, it references the `configMap` named `service-config`.

-When this is applied, you will find these fkiles inside the Pod:
+When this is applied, you will find these files inside the Pod:

 ```
 /run/config/env.properties